WaruguruMundia/WaruguruMundia/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: Email: wguru.mundia@gmail.com | LinkedIn: https://www.linkedin.com/in/aurelia-mundia-3bb1a5361/
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Tomato flavour crisps are a tastebud atrocity TT!
+- ⚡ Fun fact: Tomato flavoured crisps are a tastebud atrocity TT!